datacarpentry/archive-datacarpentry/lessons/python/07-plotting-with-matplotlib.md

 import matplotlib.pyplot as plt
 ```

-Matplotlib can easily plot a set of data even larger than `surveys.csv`, but for this example, we'll take the first 50 of the ~35000 entries that are in `surveys.csv.` For a more detailed tutorial on slicing data, see (insert link here).
+Matplotlib can easily plot a set of data even larger than `surveys.csv`, but for this example, we'll take the first 50 of the ~35000 entries that are in `surveys.csv.` For a more detailed tutorial on slicing data, see https://github.com/datacarpentry/datacarpentry/blob/master/lessons/python/05-masking-and-groups.md

 ```
 small_dataset = df[:50]